 If a severe Out brake of insects in the farm of mites or other parasites has occurred, take extra precautionary measures to eliminate or exclude the presence

-of Mice, rats and insects are carriers and reservoirs of many poultry diseases..
+of Check the chapter of brooding.
 See more details about the procedure in page 6 and 7.

 In order to achieve this, the breeder flock

 should remain disease-free.
 Sampling and

 H&N grandparent stock are free of lymphoid leukosis, Mycoplasma gallisepticum, Mycoplasma synoviae, Salmonella

 Take into account that transport crates,